Fast symmetric factorization of hierarchical matrices with applications: Conclusion

 In the case where the hierarchical structure present is that of Hierarchically Off-Diagonal Low-Rank matrices, the algorithm scales as $\mathcal{O}(n \log^2n)$.
 The numerical benchmarks for dense covariance matrix examples validate the scaling.
 Furthermore, we also applied the algorithm to the mobility matrix encountered in Brownian-hydrodynamics, elements of which are computed from the Rotne-Prager-Yamakawa tensor.
 In this case, since the ranks of off-diagonal blocks scale as $\mathcal{O}(n^{2/3})$, when the particles are on a three-dimensional manifold, the algorithm scales as $\mathcal{O}(n^{7/3})$.
 Obtaining an $\mathcal{O}(n)$ symmetric factorization for the mobility matrix is a subject of ongoing research within our group.

-It is also worth noting that with nested low-rank basis of the off-diagonal blocks, i.e., if the HODLR matrices are assumed to have an Hierarchical Semi-Separable structure instead, then the computational cost of the algorithm would scale as $\mathcal{O}(p^2n)$.
-Extension to this case is relatively straightforward.
+It is also worth noting that with nested low-rank basis of the off-diagonal blocks, i.e., if the HODLR matrices are assumed to have a Hierarchical Semi-Separable structure (HSS) instead, then the computational cost of the algorithm would scale as $\mathcal{O}(p^2n)$.
+Extensions to this case is relatively straightforward.